The Bloom Ferritin Test

 - Vegans and vegetarians

-- People who have experienced previous or recent blood loss, e.g. women dealing with heavy periods or regular blood donors
+- People who have experienced previous or recent blood loss, e.g., due to heavy periods or regular blood donations

 - People with known malabsorption problems, such as coeliac disease